openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    evaluation
    expression

-An expression can occur inside:
+An expression can occur inside one of the following:

 -  A declaration of type (class or interface), i.e. within a field initializer, static initializer, constructor declaration,